edwardmeng/PowerMapper/Readme.md

         sourceInstance.MapTo(targetInstance);

 #### Lists and Arrays
-EmitMapper only requires configuration of element types, not of any array or list type that might be used.
+PowerMapper only requires configuration of element types, not of any array or list type that might be used.
 Then all the basic generic collection types are supported:

         var sources = new[]